nexto123/data-centric-cook-book/README.md

 ## Prerequisites

+To get started let's make some preps.
+You'd need to have a basic understanding of the flask framework and at least a grasp on some frontend technologies.
+Besides the usual CSS and HTML, it would be handy to know a bit of bootstrap or materialise.css.
+In our case, we will be using materialise.css for the front-end.

-I'll usually start by setting up the environment for my flask app by entering in my cli tool
+And for the backend I'll usually start by setting up the environment for my flask app by entering in my cli tool

 ```
 $ [sudo]pip install virtualenv
 ```